-One of the most striking findings in psychology is that almost all cognitive abilities are positively related — on average, people who are better at a skill like reasoning are generally also better at a skill like vocabulary.
+One of the most striking findings in psychology is that almost all cognitive abilities are positively related.
+On average, people who are better at a skill like reasoning are generally also better at a skill like vocabulary.

-In a new study, scientists from Cambridge, London, and Berlin led by Kievit directly compared different proposed explanations for the phenomenon of ‘g’ and how it develops over time.
+In a study, scientists from Cambridge, London, and Berlin led by Kievit directly compared different proposed explanations for the phenomenon of ‘g’ and how it develops over time.
 Data was used from a Wellcome-funded longitudinal cohort (NSPN), where 785 late adolescents, ages 14 to 24, were tested on two occasions approximately 1.5 years apart.
-They focused two subtests reflecting key domains of ‘g’, namely fluid reasoning (solving abstract puzzles) and vocabulary (knowing the definitions of words).
+They focused on two subtests reflecting key domains of ‘g,’ namely fluid reasoning (solving abstract puzzles) and vocabulary (knowing the definitions of words).
 Their findings are published in Psychological Science, a journal of the Association for Psychological Science.

 The team observed that the best explanation for the improvement in skills over time was the so-called ‘mutualism’ model.
 This model proposes that cognitive abilities help each other during development: In other words, better reasoning skills allow individuals to improve their vocabulary more quickly, and better vocabularies are associated with faster improvement in reasoning ability.